Limited Liability Company (LLC)

 Cost-effective mainland setup for SMEs, trading, and manufacturing | Premium positioning and global corporate presence | Government-linked, energy, and institutional businesses |

-Documents issued outside the UAE may need to be notarised and attested before submission.
+Documents issued outside the UAE usually need notarization and attestation before submission.
 Requirements vary by activity and shareholder type.
-We will tell you exactly what applies to your situation before you prepare anything.
+We confirm exactly what applies before you prepare anything.

 UAE Resident Applicant